SarathiPrabu/BankingApplication/README.md

 # BankingSolution

-This project is created to complete a simple database assignment for my course.
-The Visual Studio IDE is fun to work and planning to continue this project and improvise this time to time.
-This is my first project uploaded in GitHub.
+This project has been created to complete a database assignment for my course.
+I chose to use the Visual Studio IDE to work on it as I find it fun and easy to use.
+I plan on continuing to work on this project and improve it over time.
+This is my first project to be uploaded to GitHub, and I am excited to see how it turns out.
+I look forward to learning new things and gaining valuable experience from this project.